corefan/xenko-docs/en/manual/input/gamepads.md

 **Gamepads**, such as the Xbox Elite Wireless Controller and the PS4 DualShock, are popular input devices for consoles and desktop.

 > [!Note]
 > Xenko is currently optimized for the Xbox Elite gamepad.
 Other controllers work, but might have unexpected button mappings.
-Gamepad-specific features like the PS4 DualShock touchpad will be supported in future releases.

 ## Digital and analog buttons